Holistische Arts

 Monitor regularly

-After a LEEP, you must be followed for 10 years.
+After a LEEP procedure, you must be followed for 10 years.
 Monitor not just the cell morphology, but also the viral load via a quantitative HPV test.

 Alternatives to the LEEP procedure